 Блог

-Begin at the early hours with a visit to moskvarium, then stroll along the riverfront to catch the first panoramic views as the city wakes.
-Pick up practical tips from museum guides at the entrance, and plan a route that keeps crowds to a minimum while you savor that lifetime moment.
+Start bright and early with a visit to Moskvarium, then stroll along the riverfront to catch the first panoramic veiws as the city wakes up.
+Pick up practical tips from museum guides at the entrance, and plan a route that keeps crowds to a minimum while you savour that lifetime moment.

 In a quiet courtyard, a statue sits surrounded by ivy and stone, its majestic features catching the sun as you slip away from tourist clusters for just a moment of calm.